HomeLab Environment Configuration

 - Password: The last six digits of the account.

-Hangzhou Mobile ONT
+Hangzhou China Mobile ONU

 - Login Information: